Our metric-centric product vision – Business Intelligence ahead of its time

 The metrics are defined once and used everywhere.
 No more queuing up for IT to build "one more report."
 No more arguments over why two different spreadsheets show two different versions of the truth.

 We are moving beyond the limitations of the old warehouse-centric stack.
-We are joined by a growing group of believers—leaders from dbt, Mode, and DuckDB—who agree that the future isn't about "Big Data," but about Valuable Metric Data.
+We are joined by a growing group of believers—leaders from dbt, Mode, and DuckDB—who agree that the future isn't about "Big Data," but about valuable, trustworthy metric data.

 The metric-centric approach offers a more efficient workflow, better performance, and superior governance.
-But most importantly, it empowers people at every level of the organization to make well-informed decisions with absolute confidence.
+But most importantly, it empowers people at every level of the organisation to make well-informed decisions with absolute confidence.

 Data needs meaning.
 The future of business intelligence is here, and it's all about metrics.